Hiking and Walking in the Nashua River Watershed

 The Oxbow National Wildlife Refuge surrounds the Nashua River and is partially located in Ayer.
 It encompasses over 1,700 acres along 8 miles of the Nashua River.
 A hiking trail at the entrance passes through five types of habitat with interactive guides available at the site kiosk.
 The Oxbow is also perfect for cross-country skiing, photography, and birding, with wading birds, waterfowl, raptors, and shorebirds.

-Another major conservation area in Ayer is the Pine Meadow Conservation Land, is located on Groton-Harvard Road.
+Another major conservation area in Ayer is the Pine Meadow Conservation Area located on Groton-Harvard Road.
 This 129-acre forested area is used for hiking, picnicking, and horseback riding.
-A new trail was recently completed by the Ayer Greenway Committee featuring a short walk to a pond and wetland area, and a longer trail through nearby woods.
+Several trails have completed by the Ayer Greenway Committee featuring a short walk to a pond and wetland area, and a longer trail through nearby woods.

 The Nashua River marks the western boundaries of the town of Bolton.
 The town offers a wealth of recreational opportunities on over 2,000 acres of conservation land.
 This land includes local holdings, as well as both state and federal land.
 View a complete list of conservation land in Bolton.

 Bolton Flats is a 455-acre property owned by the State which serves as an important flood plain along the Nashua River.
 The site is widely known as a primary habitat for migratory birds.
 It offers many recreational activities such as canoeing, bird watching, fishing, and hiking.